vicliv/DTE/README.md

 ## Run the image embeddings experiments

-For VisA, you first need to follow the data proprecessing from https://github.com/amazon-science/spot-diff/ with a split type of 1cls.
+For VisA, you first need to follow the data preprocessing from https://github.com/amazon-science/spot-diff/ with a split type of 1cls.
 Place the folder "/VisA_pytorch" in the main directory.
-Then run visa_embed.py to create the embeddings, you can select the model wanted to create the embedding with either resnet34 or vicreg.
+To create the embeddings, you can select the model wanted to create the embedding with either resnet34 or vicreg and run:

-`python vision/data/visa_preprocess.py`
+`python vision/data/visa_preprocess.py --model resnet34`

 For CIFAR10 and MNIST, to get the ResNet-34 pre-trained classification embeddings, run `python vision/data/preprocess.py`.

 For CIFAR10 with vicreg pre-trained embeddings, you first need to download the weights available [here](https://sigmoidprime.s3.eu-central-1.amazonaws.com/vicreg/checkpoint.pt), found at https://github.com/augustwester/vicreg.
 Then, run `python vision/data/preprocess.py --model vicreg` keep the file "checkpoint.pt" in the main directory.

+You can now run the experiment using `python run_embeddings.py`

+## Run the image experiments

+As in the previous section, place the folder "/VisA_pytorch" in the main directory after having followed the preprocessing at https://github.com/amazon-science/spot-diff/.

-### Using the models on new dataset
+### Using the models on new datasets

 To run using a new dataset, here is an example on *thyroid* of ADBench.
 Note the importance of Standard Scaling for the diffusion-based models; we found that it is crucial since the added noise assumes that each feature is centered at 0 and, as we use gaussian noise, having standard scaling helps the noise to cover the whole space for anomaly detection.